einrob/TS_CNN/Traffic_Sign_Classifier.md

 Whereas the CS231 proposal is actually calculating the mean of each channel, substacting it from each pixel value and dividing each pixel by the standard deviation.

-Image statistic all three channels after each channel handled seperately - CS231 PROPOSAL
+Image statistic all three channels after each channel handled separately - CS231 PROPOSAL

 <b>mean  -1.85037170771e-17